ogbk/capgemini_ch2024/README.md

 * https://www.amd.com/system/files/documents/4th-gen-epyc-processor-architecture-white-paper.pdf
 * https://carbonintensity.org.uk/

-### Big shout out to the team at The Green Software Foundation for organising the hackathon that resulted to this very interesting project.
+### Big shout out to the team at The Green Software Foundation for organising the hackathon that resulted in this very interesting project.
 Links to their sites above 🤘